yuri-norwood/dotfiles/.vim/pack/colours/start/README.md

 * one - The One theme
 * paper - The PaperColor theme, inspired by Google's Material Design
 * toast - The Toast theme
+* flattened - Solarized, but without the bullshit